-A wink is the smaller disc that is shot with a squidger (the shooter) in the game of tiddlywinks.
-A wink starts off at the baseline edge of a corner of a mat, and is moved onto the mat and around the mat, and into the pot by shooting it with a squidger.
-There are many styles of tiddlywinks shots.
+A wink is one of the discs that is shot using a squidger (the shooter) in the game of tiddlywinks.
+A wink starts off at the baseline edge in a corner of the mat, and is propelled onto the mat and around the mat, and into the pot by shooting it with a squidger.
+There are many types of tiddlywinks shots.

 Who plays tiddlywinks?

 The modern competitive tournament game of tiddlywinks has been played since 1955 when it was established at Cambridge University in England.
 Since then, an entire history of universities, colleges, club teams, and others have competed in the game.
 In the UK over the years, tiddlywinks has been played by winkers at Cambridge University, Oxford University, York University, University of London, Manchester University, St. Andrew’s University, and many other universities and upper middle schools.
 In the US, tiddlywinks has been played by winkers at Cornell University, MIT, Harvard, Ithaca High School, Boston University, and club teams.
 In Canada, tiddlywinks has been played by winkers at University of Toronto, Waterloo University, Waterloo Lutheran University, Carleton University, and club teams.

 I want to start playing winks.
 What equipment do I need?